Skip to main content

 Setting up this OpenAPI Generator might feel like performing ancient rituals just to get some code out.
 You might be thinking, "Wasn't this supposed to save me time?"
 And to that, I say: Yes, you're investing a little pain upfront to avoid a lot of pain later.

-The OpenAPI Generator doesn't just spew out code; it acts as a very strict guardian of your API contract.
+The OpenAPI Generator doesn't just spew out code; it is a very strict guardian of your API contract.

 • No more manual DTO creation: Forget the mind-numbing task of writing Data Transfer Objects (DTOs) by hand.
 Your API specification defines them, and the generator builds them perfectly, every single time.
 This kills off an entire category of typos and inconsistencies.